Dependencies

 Negative Lag (Lead Time)

-- -2 days lag on an FS dependency means Task B can start 2 days before Task A finishes
+-2don an FS dependency means Task B can start 2 days before Task A finishes- Useful when work can begin before the predecessor fully completes

 Deleting Dependencies